List of Naruto characters: Konohamaru Sarutobi

+Kawaki Uzumaki (うずまきカワキ, Uzumaki Kawaki) is a tattooed youth who became a member of Kara after being brought by Jigen from a drunkard father, bearing a tattoo of the Roman numeral IX under his left eye and bestowed a Karma Mark by Jigen to be made into a living weapon for Kara.
+He was heavily modified with microscopic Shinobi-Ware implanted in his body that give him abilities similar to Orochimaru's Curse Marks and Jugo's Sage Transformation in altering his physiology at a cellular level.
+For reasons yet to be revealed, Kawaki left Kara and encountered Boruto who brings him to the Hidden Leaf as he lives with the Uzumaki family.
+The two would end up becoming mortal enemies as hinted in prologue of the Boruto series; an older Kawaki appearing to have perpetrated Konoha's destruction as he confronts an older Boruto while declaring "the age of shinobi has come to an end" before begin the fight.
+His voice actor in the Japanese anime is Yūma Uchida and Michael Schwalbe voices him in the English dub.

 Secondary characters

 Team 8

 Team 8 (第8班, Daihappan) is a group of Konohagakure ninja led by Kurenai Yuhi.
 The members of Team 8 primarily concentrate on tracking, with each of the members' unique abilities used in this role.
 During Part II, Team 8, excluding Kurenai due to her pregnancy, joins Naruto Uzumaki and Team 7 in their search for Itachi and Sasuke Uchiha.

 Hinata Hyuga

-Hinata Hyuga (日向 ヒナタ, Hyūga Hinata) is a member of Team 8, Sakura and Ino's best friend and Naruto's love interest. who suffers from a lack of self-confidence.
+Hinata Hyuga (日向 ヒナタ, Hyūga Hinata) is a member of Team 8, Sakura and Ino's best friend and Naruto's love interest.
+She suffers from a serious lack of self-confidence.
 Though born of the Hyuga clan's main house and raised to become future head of the clan, Hinata's shyness and inability to stand up for herself resulted in the strong disapproval of her father Hiashi after being defeated by her younger sister Hanabi, who became their father's successor.
 Hinata was then disowned by Hiashi and placed in the care of Kurenai Yuhi.
 Under Kurenai's guidance, Hinata began training her strength in both skill and will in order to prove her worth to her father.
 Hinata's growing self-confidence mainly comes from her long-standing admiration for Naruto Uzumaki, as she is inspired by his enthusiasm and unyielding determination to never give up.
 As the series progresses, Hinata's admiration towards Naruto eventually grows into true love.
 During Part II, Hinata confesses her romantic feelings to Naruto while protecting him from Pain and later assists him during the Allied Ninjas' battle with the Ten-Tails.
-Following the end of the Fourth Great Ninja War, and the events of The Last: Naruto the Movie where she carries out the will of her ancestor Hamura Ōtsutsuki by helping Naruto stop Toneri, She marries him and they have two children by the series epilogue.
+Following the end of the Fourth Great Ninja War, and the events of The Last: Naruto the Movie where she carries out the will of her ancestor Hamura Ōtsutsuki by helping Naruto stop Toneri, she marries him and they have two children by the series epilogue.
 Her voice actress in the Japanese anime is Nana Mizuki, and her English voice actress is Stephanie Sheh.